Best Holiday Homes Destinations

 Crete is steeped in history, an island of lost civilisations, the birth place of Gods and heroic figures, poets, musicians, writers, artists and political leaders.
 Its long history has left evident marks all over the Island with Minoan palaces, Venetian towns, Medieval Castles, Ottoman mosques and Byzantine monasteries.

-- The ancient Minoan Palace of Knossos is the largest Bronze Age archaeological site on Crete and has been called Europe's oldest city.
-Minoan Palace at Phaistos., Archaeological site of Gortys.
+The largest Bronze Age archaeological site on Crete and has been called Europe's oldest city.

-- Heraklion Archaeological Museum, the most important archaeological museum in Crete.
-Artifacts from all eras of Cretian history/prehistory with frescoes, figurines and tombs.
+The most important archaeological museum in Crete with artefacts from all eras of history/prehistory with frescoes, figurines and tombs.

 The beaches of Crete are famous for their crystal-clear waters and the relaxing atmosphere.
 Wherever you are on the island there will be a beach to suit you and some of the most impressive are: